RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization: Method

 Conceptually, there exists some true underlying probability distribution $\mu_{[x]}$ that governs how instances $s \in [x]$ are generated by transforming some reference pose $\gamma_{[x]}\in\gX$ plus residual non-group variations.
 Formally, let $\gG$ be a Lie group and consider $\mu_{[x]}$ a probability distribution over $\gG$.
 We assume that instances $s \in [x]$ can be generated by sampling a transformation $g\sim\mu_{[x]}$ and applying it to a reference pose $\gamma_{[x]}$, plus a deviation term $\varepsilon_s\sim\gP_{\varepsilon'}$:

 Here, $\mu_{[x]}$ represents the true probability distribution relative to the reference pose $\gamma_{[x]}$.
 The distribution $\gP_{\varepsilon'}$ models variations that are not explained by the group transformation (e.g., style variations in digits, internal conformational changes in ensembles of molecules) and is assumed to have zero mean and small variance (we assume $||\varepsilon_s||<\varepsilon'$ almost surely for simplicity).
-Figure~\ref{fig:classdefinition} (\emph{right}) illustrates this model.
+Fig.~\ref{fig:classdefinition} (right) illustrates this model.

 Note that under this model, there are several ways of representing the symmetries in the data, depending on the reference pose $\gamma_{[x]}$.
 Consider a dataset of handwritten ‘7’s exhibiting rotational symmetries uniformly between $\pm 30^\circ$: \{\rotatebox[origin=c]{30}{7}, \dots \rotatebox[origin=c]{0}{7}, \dots \rotatebox[origin=c]{-30}{7}\}.
 Using this model, we can describe the symmetries in this dataset as $\mu_{[7]} = \gU([150^\circ, 210^\circ])$ for a reference pose $\gamma_{[7]}=$‘\rotatebox[origin=c]{180}{7}’, or as $\mu_{[7]} = \gU([-30^\circ, 30^\circ])$ for a reference pose $\gamma_{[7]}=$‘\rotatebox[origin=c]{0}{7}’.
 While both descriptions are \emph{mathematically valid}, the latter, identity-centered representation is far more desirable.
-It aligns with our intuition of a \emph{naturally occurring pose} and directly reflects the symmetries as deviations from a neutral reference frame ($e$, no transformation), which offers several advantages (as demonstrated in Section~\ref{sec:experiments}). \paragraph{Defining a natural pose.} Ideally, we aim to obtain such identity-centered descriptions of the data symmetries.
+It aligns with our intuition of a \emph{naturally occurring pose} and directly reflects the symmetries as deviations from a neutral reference frame ($e$, no transformation), which offers several advantages (as demonstrated in Sec.~\ref{sec:experiments}). \paragraph{Defining a natural pose}

+Ideally, we aim to obtain such identity-centered descriptions of the data symmetries.
 As we have just exemplified, this boils down to obtaining the symmetry distribution $\mu_{[x]}$ whose $\gamma_{[x]}$ is the ``natural'' pose in the data -- like the upright ‘7’ -- centered at the group identity.
-But without labels defining what a reference or ``true'' canonical pose is, how can we define a ``natural pose''?
+But without labels defining what a reference or \emph{true} canonical pose is, how can we define a \emph{natural pose}?
 Specifically, how can we obtain a canonical pose that is geometrically grounded in the symmetries in the data -- rather than just an arbitrary pose?